 Vocational Rehabilitation Services

-In Indiana, legislation has focused on regulations and policies that help facilitate collaboration between schools and vocational rehabilitation services for students who might be eligible for VR Services.
-At a minimum, vocational rehabilitation counselors can be invited to the case conferences of students who are juniors and seniors.
+In Indiana, legislation has focused on regulations and policies that help facilitate collaboration between schools and vocational rehabilitation services for students who might be eligible for all VR Services, including Pre-ETS.
+At a minimum, vocational rehabilitation counselors can be invited to the case conferences of students who are fourteen years old and up.

-A formal application for VR services is usually made in the second semester of the student’s junior year in January or February.
-A student does not have to be receiving special education services to qualify for the VR program.
-Anyone age 16 or older can contact the local VR office themselves, or if still in school, ask their school counselor to refer them to speak with a VR counselor and/or submit an application for services.
+Note: A student does not have to be receiving special education services to qualify for the VR program.
+Anyone age 16 or older can contact the local VRS office himself or herself.
+If still in school, they should ask their school counselor to refer them to speak with a VR counselor and/or submit an application for services.

 Eligibility for VRS